holsfastagz/portfolio/salamander-transcriptomics/README.md

 scripting and create programs to make our workflow faster and easier.
 The programs I coded are simple.
 They are found in this repository.

-## 🖥️ blast
-Used to create BLAST database and search for Pax6 transcripts.

 ## 🖥️ connecting-scripts
 Used to find candidate transcripts for analysis.